CliquePH: Higher-Order Information for Graph Neural Networks through Persistent Homology on Clique Graphs: Experiments

 \paragraph{Experimental Setup and Datasets.} In order to ensure a fair performance comparison, we take the optimal architectures and hyperparameters for the GNNs and for TOGL from prior work \cite{Horn22a}.
 For CliquePH we use the same architecture for the base GNN of TOGL, and we tune only the learning rate and the maximum dimension of the lifted clique graphs (between 3, 4, and 5) using a random search approach (using values in the interval: $(10^{-6}, 10^{-2})$) by comparing the loss on the validation set.
 Furthermore, the reported results are obtained by averaging over ten independent runs with varying random seeds.
 The code to replicate our experiments will be publicly released upon acceptance.
+We provide statistics about the used models and datasets in Appendix \ref{app:arch_dataset_stats}.
 In Tables \ref{tab:no_node_attr} and \ref{tab:benchmarks}, the notation ``GCN-4'' indicates a GCN architecture with 4 message passing layers, while ``GCN-3-CliquePH-1'' indicates a GCN architecture with 3 message passing layers, and 1 CliquePH layer.
 We use the analogous notation for the other GNNs, and for networks with TOGL.
 All experimental results were conducted on a single NVIDIA A100 GPU, and 20 allocated AMD EPYC 7742 64-Core CPUs, with the Adam optimizer, 4 workers, and a batch size of 32 for small datasets and 128 for large datasets.
 We use standard graph classification benchmark datasets: DD~\cite{shervashidze2009efficient}, ENZYMES~\cite{schomburg2004brenda}, MNIST~\cite{lecun2010mnist}, PROTEINS~\cite{dobson2003distinguishing}, IMDB-B~\cite{maas2011learning}, Reddit-5k~\cite{yanardag2015deep}, and OGBG-Molhiv~\cite{hu2020ogb}.
-We perform two types of experiments, the first, which we refer to as \textit{structure-based}, does not consider the information coming from node features; the second instead follows the standard procedure, and makes use of the available node attributes.
 To ensure the same training, evaluation, and data setup, we use the code provided by the authors of TOGL \cite{Horn22a}, and we report results for TOGL and base models from their paper.